 I don't think I've ever met a teacher who has taught in Sakhon Nakhon.
 It wouldn't be at the top of many people's dream destination list but come on guys...it's in North East Thailand.
 It's probably great!

 The Lonely Planet guidebook says......?

 OK, here are some totally random facts about Sakhon Nakhon.
-During World War II, Sakon Nakhon became a haven for Free Thais, and a base for Communist activities in the late 1950s.
-The weather in April can be brutally hot with temperatures rising to a daily average of 96 degrees F. Sakon Nakhon lies on the bank of Lake Nong Han, the largest lake in north-east Thailand.
+During World War II, Sakon Nakhon became a haven for free Thais and a base for Communist activities in the late 1950s.
+The weather in April can be brutally hot with temperatures rising to a daily average of 96 degrees.
+Sakon Nakhon lies on the bank of Lake Nong Han, the largest lake in north-east Thailand.
 The town is surrounded by extensive farmland.
 You can spell the name of the town two different ways.
-Right, that's enough!
+Right, I think that's enough!

 In general, what are the pickings like for an EFL teacher?

 There are a quite a few schools around and probably not surprisingly, they are always in need of qualified teachers.
 All the local schools, universities and language schools employ foreign teachers.

 How far from Bangkok or civilization?

 Sakhon Nakhon is one of those Thai towns that seems to be miles from everywhere.
 Look on Google maps and you'll see exactly what I mean.

 The bus journey from Bangkok takes around 12 hours while according to the Wikitravel website, the train from Bangkok leaves in the early evening and gets to Nakhon Sawan somewhere between 6.00 am and 9.00 am.
 What on earth are you rushing for?
 This is the North East.
 Slow down boy.